UweHale/3D-Klipper-TronXY5SA/README.md

 BCZAMD 3D Printer Heating Controller MKS MOSFET

 The Z adjust blocks are spacers for doing the initial Z sync on the stepper motors.
 Put one on each side and bottom out (stall the motors) the bed rails.
 Lower bed, remove and continue

+Carriage bracket for BMG Direct Extruder and a Dragon Hotend with BLTouch.